 Grounding (also called “earthing”), is the simplest of the protocols.
 It is simply walking on the ground, barefoot.
 Even better, walking on wet sand, barefoot.
 Or perhaps hugging a tree (literally) with bare skin.
 It sounds silly, perhaps.
-But with once you understand why grounding is important, it makes perfect sense.
+But once you understand why grounding is important, it makes perfect sense.
 This requires an understanding of the process by which life forms function.

 “All matter, living and non-living, is ultimately an electromagnetic phenomenon”